rei/rei-cedar-vue-2/README.md

 %`<file or directory>` = generated by a process (so don't worry too much about them/what's in them)

 ```
 backstop_data                   #Files related to visual regression testing.
 Mostly generated by backstop.
 |-- %bitmaps_reference          #Generated by backstop reference - contains reference backstop images
 |-- %bitmaps_test               #Generated by backstop test - contains images that are tested against reference images
 |-- casper_scripts              #Contains scripts that will be used by backstop for doing things like clicks, hovers, etc.
 |-- %html_report                #Generated report for backstop test results
 build                           #Contains scripts and configs for the webpack build system (most of this is from the vue webpack template)
-|-- build.js                #Prod build script - the entry point for `npm run build`
+|-- build.js                    #Prod build script - the entry point for `yarn build`
 |-- check-versions.js           #Checks node/npm versions (this came with the vue webpack template so I’m not sure if it’s super useful)
 |-- dev-client.js               #For hot module reloading in dev
 |-- dev-server.js               #Config for express dev server
-|-- play.config.js          #Config for vue-play
+|-- play.config.js              #Webpack config for vue-play
-|-- release.js              #Release build script - the entry point for `npm run release`
+|-- release.js                  #Release build script - the entry point for `yarn release`
 |-- utils.js                    #From vue webpack template to mostly automate which loaders need to be used since vue supports scss, stylus, postcss, etc.
 |-- vue-loader.conf.js          #Config object for vue webpack loader (vue-loader)
 |-- webpack.base.conf.js        #Webpack config that the others all use as a foundation - mostly just defines the loaders and entry
 |-- webpack.dev.conf.js         #Webpack config options specific to dev
 |-- webpack.prod.conf.js        #Webpack config options specific to build/prod
 |-- webpack.release.conf.js     #Webpack config options specific to release
 |-- webpack.test.conf.js        #Webpack config options specific to unit/e2e test
 config                          #Configuration files used in the webpack build steps (most of this is from the vue webpack template)
 |-- dev.env.js                  #Setting NODE_ENV for dev
 |-- index.js                    #Used in build steps for configuration options specific to each build type
 |-- prod.env.js                 #Setting NODE_ENV for prod
 |-- release.env.js              #Setting NODE_ENV for release
 |-- test.env.js                 #Setting NODE_ENV for test
-%dist/                      #Results from `npm run build` end up here
+%dist/                          #Results from `yarn build` end up here
 %dist-play/                     #Results from `yarn build:play` end up here
 play/                           #Stores files for use with vue-play
 |-- %app.js                     #Used for initializing vue-play (probably don't need to change anything here)
 |-- index.js                    #Setting up vue-play scenarios (currently just loads all *.play.js files from src/components)
+|-- my-index.ejs                #Custom page template for vue-play
 |-- %preview.js                 #Used for creating the preview for vue-play (probably don't need to change anything here)
-%release/                   #Results from `npm run release` end up here
+%release/                       #Results from `yarn release` end up here
 src/                            #Source files
 |-- assets/                     #For things that will be included like images, fonts, icons, etc. (check the vue webpack template docs)
 |-- components/                 #All things components
 |-- css/                        #All things css
+    |-- components/             #CSS files for component styles
+    |-- directives/             #CSS files for directives
+    |-- generic/                #Reset and normalize styles.
+Also general styles that are related to large layout.
+    |-- settings/               #Values and variables that are consumed in other files.
+      |-- component-variables/  #Values and variables that are consumed in component css.
+    |-- themes/                 #Might be used for vertical and/or horizontal themes in the future.
+|-- directives/                 #All things directives
+|-- examples/                   #Everything for demos/docs/testing of components and directives
+  |-- **/*.backstop.js          #Config files for backstop visual regression testing
-|-- examples/               #Extra components just for testing
+  |-- **/*.play.js              #Config files for vue-play testing
+  |-- **/*.md                   #Component and directive docs that are imported into *.play.js for readme support
+|-- utils/                      #Helper js files for things like debounce
-|-- app.vue                 #The playground for testing components
+|-- app.vue                     #The component/directive catalog for building and regression testing
 |-- dev.js                      #Webpack entry point for everything !release
 |-- main.js                     #Webpack entry point for release that builds delivery assets
-|-- **/*.backstop.js        #Config files for backstop visual regression testing
 |-- */_index.js                 #For maintaining imports of components for use between release and dev/build
-static/                     #For static assets -- check the vue webpack template docs
+static/                         #For static assets.
+These get included in dist/ and release/ exactly as is -- check the vue webpack template docs
 test/                           #All things testing for both unit and e2e
 |-- e2e/                        #Everything for nightwatch testing
 |-- unit/                       #Everything for karma testing
 utils/                          #Utility node scripts
 |-- brandai.js                  #Fetches values from brand.ai for use in css
+|-- icons.js                    #Fetches icons from brand.ai and outputs a sprite of all of them
 .babelrc                        #Babel es6 transpiling config
 .eslintignore                   #Self explanatory
 .eslintrc.js                    #Config for eslint
 .gitignore                      #Self explanatory
 .pullapprove.yml                #Config for github PR approval
+.stylelintignore                #Directories that won't be linted by stylelint
 .stylelintrc                    #Config for stylelint
 .travis.yml                     #Holding onto it from v1, will need to be updated
 backstop.js                     #Main config for backstop.
 Global settings like viewport sizes and paths are set here.
-index.html                  #app.vue is bootstrapped here and is used for both dev and build -- all css and js files will be injected as needed for each environment
+index.html                      #app.vue is bootstrapped here and is used for both dev and build -- all css and js files will be injected automatically
 package.json                    #Everything for npm
 postcss.config.js               #Config for postcss -- add new postcss plugins here
 yarn.lock                       #We’re using yarn -- go read the docs
 ```